 Source: HypeAuditor

-This inverse relationship between account size and engagement rate holds across every platform.
-Nano-influencers consistently outperform mega-influencers in engagement rate by 10x.
-If you are a brand choosing between one mega-influencer and ten micro-influencers at the same budget, the micro-influencer strategy typically wins on engagement and often on conversion too.
+This inverse relationship holds across every platform: nano-influencers beat mega-influencers on engagement by about 10x.
+Choosing between one mega-influencer and ten micro-influencers at the same budget?
+The micro side usually wins on engagement, and often on conversion too.

 The Reply Effect